pirosbogar/spaceship-titanic/README.md

 	Transported - The target.
 For each passenger, predict either True or False.

 # Solution
 After data cleaning and transformation I ended up using LazyPredict to find the best models.
-After tuning the hyperparameteres of the two best models I've chosen the better performing XGBoost Classifier.
+After tuning the hyperparameteres of the two best models I've chosen the better performing XGBoost Classifier and achieved an accuracy of ~80%.